areee/obs-participants-lottery/README.md

   - Renamed some functions & variables based on the lottery idea
   - Removed all unnecessary commenting

+## Features
+- The script is available in English, Finnish and Swedish
+- Add participant names of a meeting
+- Automatically draw participants into a new order
+- Draw again by clicking the _Start again_ button
+- Change the name list layout by updating the _Names per row_ field

 ## Screenshots

 ![A scripts view in OBS showing a loaded participants lottery file.](https://raw.githubusercontent.com/areee/obs-participants-lottery/main/screenshots/image1.png)